 At some point, you’ll hit a stage when your endeavor feels like work.
 This occurs with everything worth mastering.
 There are two steps to counter this and help you endure the work to continue improving.

 First, you have to focus on your long-term goal.
 Remind yourself why you’re doing this and that this work is required to get to the level you want to be.
 Remember your long-term goal and it’ll provide you with motivation to endure.
+Your job may be killing you, but remember why you even applied in the first place.
+Whether it be to stack up your money or gain experience in a certain field, remember why you are there in the first place.
+As you face boredom, begin to focus on this.

 Secondly, enjoy your improvement.
 When pushing through your obstacles, you’ll start to see yourself becoming better and better at what you do.
 You’ll understand your craft more deeply and you’ll actually be impressed with yourself.
 The only thing you want to do now is continue.
 Paul was missing these steps.
 He forgot about the long-term goal and didn’t even last long enough to see his improvement.